Bob Backlund: Presidential campaign (1995–1996)

 On the December 2, 1995 episode of WWF Superstars he was interviewed by Jim Ross.
 Backlund attacked Ross and placed him in the cross-faced chicken wing.
 Savio Vega made the save, and the two battled to a double countout a week later on Superstars.
-On the December 11, 1995 episode of Monday Night Raw he faced WWF World Champion Bret Hart in a non-title match.
+On the December 11, 1995 episode of Monday Night Raw, he faced WWF World Champion Bret Hart in a non-title match.
 Hart defeated Backlund via disqualification after the latter applied the cross face chicken wing and refused to release it, with Davey Boy Smith also attacking Hart.
 Backlund would afterwards mainly compete in house shows.
 Backlund began a house show feud with Savio Vega but was winless, including a dark match on December 17 at the In Your House V PPV.
 He concluded the year teaming with BodyDonna Skip in a series of matches against Savio Vega & Fatu.

 This transitioned Backlund to a house show series with Fatu, and Backlund began 1996 with multiple defeats to the former Headshrinker.
-He competed in the Royal Rumble but this time only lasted just over two minutes before being eliminated by Yokozuna.
+He competed in the Royal Rumble but this time was eliminated by Yokozuna.
 Shortly after he took another sabbatical before returning on May 18, 1996, to defeat Roy Raymond on WWF Superstars.
 On May 9, he was defeated by Vega in the first round of the Kuwait Cup in Kuwait City.
 The two wrestled again at Madison Square Garden on May 19, 1996; Backlund was again defeated.
 This would be Backlund's final wrestling match of his comeback.

 Backlund's appearances began to become sporadic as the year wore on.
 He returned on July 12, 1996, at the In Your House: International Incident PPV, still campaigning for the Presidency.
 On the July 22 episode of Monday Night Raw he continued to campaign in the crowd, and on the August 12 episode he joined the commentary team and said that he was bringing someone to the WWF that would be superior to WWF World Champion Shawn Michaels.
+The angle of Backlund's campaign was quietly dropped before it reached a conclusion.